Logo

 Vinod Khosla is one of the founders of TiE, The Indus Entrepreneurs, and has guest-edited a special issue of The Economic Times, a business newspaper in India.

-Vinod Khosla is involved with organizations that provide microfinancing to small businesses in third-world countries and other organizations that promote entrepreneurship.
+Vinod Khosla is involved with organizations that provide microfinancing to small businesses in third-world countries and worked closely with Muhammad Yunus funding multiple organizations for both profit and non-profit.

 Vinod Khosla is on the Board of Trustees at Carnegie Mellon University.